 - Search function

 - Pages and files listed per page

 On this panel you can do three things:

 - Edit file-related properties or replace the data file

 So the Files panel in a way combines what for articles is divided in two panels ‘Write’ and ‘Articles’.

-When you have marked a file and put its path into the upload field by clicking ‘open’ (or ‘OK’), you can start uploading by clicking ‘Upload’.
+When you have marked a file and put its path into the upload field by selecting ‘open’ (or ‘OK’), you can start uploading by selecting ‘Upload’.

 Alternatively to uploading files through a web browser, you can elect to upload files manually (i.e. via FTP) to your files directory; this is especially useful of you have large files then need to be uploaded to the server.
 The ‘Existing file’ select box will be available if Textpattern detects any manual uploads to the files directory.
 Select the file from the dropdown list.
 Manually uploaded files will then be stored in the database, so you can append information to it via the file editing panel (see below).